 Lizzo, fresh off of her triumphant SNL performance this past weekend, tells WSJ.
 Magazine how she plans to become a mogul.
 She says her creativity is most powerful during the wee hours of the night.
 The singer, 33, will wake up at 2 or 4 a.m. with an entire tour set list in her head, or she’ll sit up in bed, listening to her new music over and over, rearranging songs and putting them in order.
-Lizzo, who is reported to have a net worth of $12 Million (Celebrity Net Worth), characterizes these “aha” moments as an experience of physical release.
+Lizzo, who reportedly has a net worth of $12 Million according to Celebrity Net Worth, characterizes these “aha” moments as an experience of physical release.
 Lizzo Net Worth

 “If I’m listening to a song all the way through, it’s almost like you feel a little ache in your body when it isn’t right yet,” she says.
 “I feel tension if something isn’t right, whether it’s musically, a situation, a person, a business deal.”
 But when things click into place, “you get that auspicious feeling,” she says.

 Lizzo has been working on her new album, Special, which is set to be released on July 15, and features the new single “About Damn Time.”
 Six years ago, she thought of creating her own shapewear brand.
 In 2019, she started working with Fabletics on what would eventually become Yitty, a label created in partnership with the company, which debuted on April 12.
 The line offers underwear, leggings, bodysuits, and other pieces in both bright colors and skin tones in a 6X–XS size range.
 Prices, which range from $20 to $90, are reduced significantly for those who purchase a monthly membership ($50).
 Lizzo Net Worth